 - They can help your organisation meet workforce and resource needs while limited to a budget, for example due during periods of economic uncertainty or where the long term nature of the work is not certain.
 With a FTC, you can specify the length of the contract at the outset while retaining the flexibility to offer to keep the employee on if you find that circumstances allow you to do this.

 - They can help you cover for absent employees whose return date is unknown.
-For example, you could cover a period of long-term sickness, or someone who is unable to work because of the impact of Covid-19.
+For example, you could cover a period of long-term sickness.

 - You can trial a new approach or idea with employees on a FTC without the rigidity or commitment of a permanent contract, again while retaining the potential to offer a longer term or even permanent arrangement if this suits both parties.

 The cons for employers of using employees on fixed term contracts can include: